-In an Oracle Directory Integration and Provisioning environment, an agent that runs under the control of the directory integration and provisioning server.
+In an Oracle Directory Integration Platform environment, an agent that runs under the control of the directory integration platform server.
 It is in contrast to an external agent.

 net service name

 A simple name for a service that resolves to a connect descriptor.
 Users initiate a connect request by passing a user name and password along with a net service name in a connect string for the service to which they wish to connect, for example: